Avex Inc.: 2010–present

 AGHD is listed at the Frankfurt Stock Exchange and Börse München of Germany under the ticker symbol AX8.

 More K-pop artists from other agencies continued to sign with Avex such as SM Entertainment's TVXQ (2006), YG Entertainment's 2NE1 (2010), S-plus Entertainment's SS501 member Kim Hyung Jun (2011), Pledis Entertainment's After School (2011), NH Media's U-KISS (2011) and Yejeon Media's Shu-I (2011).

 On July 21, 2011, it was announced that Avex had paired with Korean management label YG Entertainment to form YGEX.

 In 2012, the group began offering limited releases for sale, DRM-free for the first time within Japan on Amazon MP3.
 Max Matsuura and Toshio Kobayashi, the company's top two individual shareholders, launched their own investment companies to anchor their shares in 2012.

 As a show of modernization, Avex Group moved to Izumi Garden Tower in Roppongi in October 2014.
 The company was designated to the 36th floor – the former address of DWANGO.

 On February 15, 2017, Avex Group discontinued all foreign exports of Blu-rays, DVDs, and CDs published under their Avex Pictures label.
-The company provided no official statement on the decision.

-Operations
+A spokesperson said the action was taken due to unspecified rights issues.

+North American expansion, Avex Music Group

+In 2022, Avex made a renewed attempt to expand into North America.
+Avex USA Inc. opened in a rented five-bedroom West Hollywood home, headed by Naoki Osada, an Avex employee with experience in the American music business.
+Avex leadership gave Osada five years to find success in the U.S. The home has been renovated to include four recording studios.
+The label has partnered with Sony Music Publishing to administer its catalogue outside Japan.
+Osada ultimately worked with Avex for more than two decades prior to his departure, sometime in 2025, to start a new venture.

+In March 2025, Avex acquired S10 Publishing's catalog of songs.
+The company also made an additional investment in S10 Management.
+At the same time as the acquisition, Avex USA was consolidated under a new entity, Avex Music Group (AMG), and Brandon Silverstein was named as its chief executive officer.
+He became a partner in the company, having been given an equity stake in AMG, and joined its board of directors.